waynekipngeno/dsc-movie-studio-project/README.md

 Datacleaning & Preparation is contained in the data-preparation.ipynb file.
 Data analysis and recommendations are contained the student.ipynb file.

+Datacleaning & Preparation is contained in the data-preparation.ipynb file.
+Data analysis and recommendations are contained the student.ipynb file.

 ### Approach

 To conduct the analysis, we followed these key steps: